 For purposes of safety, observe all precautions when making these connections.
 First, connect the shoreline to the coach (rotate plug clockwise to assure firm connections).
-The coach receptacles are located in the same compartment as the water hookup, in the rear pilot's side, figure 5-1.
+The coach receptacles are located in the rear pilot's side compartment shown in figure 4-9.
 Connect the other end of the shoreline to the power source.
 Set the power selector switch to the appropriate Shore position.
 Poor grounding or incorrectly-wired receptacles can cause personal harm as well as equipment damage or fire hazards.
-Check power line monitors on Systems Monitor Panel to verify correct supply voltage, polarity and grounding of hookup.
+Check power line monitors on Systems Monitor Panel to verify correct supply voltage, as well as, polarity and grounding of hookup.